IBM/dbb-git-migration-modeler/docs/AdvancedInformation.md

   * For each artifact of the application, an entry is added in [languageConfigurationMapping.properties](https://github.com/IBM/dbb-zappbuild/blob/main/samples/application-conf/languageConfigurationMapping.properties), which maps the artifact with its Language Configuration defined in [build-conf/language-conf](https://github.com/IBM/dbb-zappbuild/tree/main/build-conf/language-conf)

-# Configuring the DBB Git Migration Modeler utility
+# Setup the DBB Git Migration Modeler utility

 Install the DBB Git Migration Modeler by cloning [this repository](https://github.com/IBM/dbb-git-migration-modeler) to z/OS Unix System Services.